rvemon/PremiumCalculator/README.md

 - premium_table.json contains the plan table of the exercise.

-I made a run.bat file to execute the Backend, it could be find on PremiumAPI/run.bat
+I made a run.bat file to execute the Backend, it could be find on PremiumAPI/run.bat For the Frontend you only need to double-clic home.html

+Please run the Banckend first and then the Frontend.